Week 7: Background

 But despite well-documented security methods, nothing is foolproof.
 Data breaches occur regularly amongst even non-cloud related services and companies (such as the recent T-Mobile data breach), and iCloud itself has been the subject of several incidents, the most notable of which happened in 2014 and resulted in a large number of private photos of celebrities being leaked and released to the public.
 Granted, iCloud itself wasn’t breached; this likely happened because of phishing, in which sensitive data is stolen by something pretending to be something else – like receiving an email that claims to be from Amazon but belongs to a person or organization with malicious intent.

-Apple began implementing this feature on its mobile devices
+A compromised password warning.
+Apple began implementing this feature on its mobile devices with the release of iOS 14 in 2020. |

 These incidents have resulted in a public unease regarding data security, at least based on anecdotal evidence – and that’s what I’m seeking to research for this project on a larger scale.
 Although there is evidence to prove that user data is largely safe in the cloud, is it enough for us to feel comfortable with storing our data outside our devices?